Acropolis, Acropolis Museum and historic center, Private Walking Tour

-This full day tour takes you on a journey through the heart and soul of ancient Athenian life: the Acropolis and the Ancient Agora.
-Beginning at the newly reopened Acropolis Museum, our expert guide will take you through all there is to see in the center of classical Greece, some of the world’s most important ancient locales, and some of the best archaeological sites and museums in the entire world.
+This full day private Athens walking tour takes you on a journey through the heart and soul of ancient Athenian life: the Acropolis and the Ancient Agora.
+Beginning at the Acropolis Museum, your private licensed archeological guide will take you through all there is to see in the center of classical Greece, some of the world’s most important ancient locales, and some of the best archaeological sites and museums in the entire world.

-Starting with a walkthrough and coffee break at the state-of-the-art Acropolis Museum (newly reopened less than a decade ago), this tour takes you through some of the most famous and important archaeological and historical sites and artifacts on the planet.
+Starting with a walkthrough and coffee break at the Acropolis Museum, this tour takes you through some of the most famous and important archaeological and historical sites and artifacts in the world.

 The Acropolis itself is truly a sight to behold: dominated by the Parthenon, perhaps the architectural pinnacle of the entire classical world.